dduril/front-end-developer/angular/readme.md

 # AngularJS

-Demo projects using AngularJS and Bootstrap.
+Short demo projects using AngularJS and Bootstrap.

-Dependency guides.

 **index.html**